‘No silver bullet’ to combat COVID-19, says UN health agency head

 The Committee suggested a range of proposals for countries to bring the virus under control, including enhanced political commitment and leadership for national strategies and localized response activities driven by science, data, and experience.

-They also acknowledged that Member States have “tough choices” to make to turn the epidemic around.
+They also acknowledged that the Member States have "tough choices" to make to turn the epidemic around.

 While recognizing that "it's not easy", the WHO chief maintained that "when leaders step up and work intensely with their populations", the disease can be "brought under control".